certtools/intelmq/intelmq/tests/bots/parsers/shadowserver/README.md

 Shadowserver test
 ==================

-All Sadowserver parser test's will be placed in this directory.
+All Shadowserver parser tests will be placed in this directory.
 Files with data for these tests are located in testdata directory.
 Besides one test file for each type of report, there are also the following tests:

-* test_broken.py: to test errors in the parser
+* `test_broken.py`: to test errors in the parser
-* test_testdata.py: to test header errors related to testdata files
+* `test_testdata.py`: to test if the parsing of large original files
-* test_parameters.py: to test the bot's parameters
+* `test_parameters.py`: to test the bot's parameters